 Tips for making the best Machboos

-- Lots of onions.
-This tip actually rings true for me in many many Arabic dishes.
+- Lots of onions, but finely diced.
 Onions are the secret weapon for imparting a depth of flavour in a lot of rice dishes.
 So don't skimp on the onion and make sure you give them some proper loving and get them nice and soft and caramelized.

 - Using good quality whole spices.
 This one is another major key, because that's where all the fragrance and flavour is coming from.
 Use fresh whole spices if you can from a good quality source.